 District 7 is the remainder of the counties in Michigan which are located in western, mid and northern parts of the state.
 The counties include: Alcona, Alger, Allegan, Alpena, Antrim, Baraga, Barry, Benzie, Charlevoix, Cheboygan, Chippewa, Clare, Crawford, Delta, Dickson, Emmet, Gladwin, Grand Traverse, Gratiot, Gogebic, Houghton, Iosco, Iron, Isabella, Kalkaska, Kent, Keweenaw, Lake, Leelanau, Luce, Mackinac, Manistee, Marquette, Mason, Mecosta, Menominee, Midland, Missaukee, Montcalm, Montmorency, Muskegon, Newaygo, Oceana, Ogemaw, Ontonagon, Osceola, Oscoda, Otsego, Ottawa, Presque Isle, Roscommon, Schoolcraft and Wexford.

-Steve is also serving as secretary and program area representative for market development.
+Steve is also serving as secretary and program area representative for production.

 5760 136th Ave.